FAQ

 QUESTION 2:

-Required Avalanche Rescue Equipment for Avalanche Science REC Courses
+Required Avalanche Rescue Equipment for Avalanche Science Courses

 "What rescue equipment is required for Avalanche Science Guides' courses?"